rust-lang-deprecated/failure/book/src/fail.md

 method on `Fail` takes any displayable value (such as a string) to act as context for this error.

-Using the `ResultExt` trait, you can also get context as a convenient method on `Result` directly.
+Using the `ResultExt` trait, you can also get `context` as a convenient method on `Result` directly.
 For example, suppose that your code attempted to read from a Cargo.toml.
-You can wrap the io::Errors that occur with additional context about what operation has failed:
+You can wrap the `io::Error`s that occur with additional context about what operation has failed:

 ```rust